SamX23/samx23/README.md

 </h3>

-You're currently on Sami Kalammallah github profile pages, he is a passionate self taught programmer which able to do fullstack using javascript.
-However, he really loves to do a Front-end using modern stack such as MERN and other React stack.
+Sami Kalammallah is a passionate self taught programmer whose able to do fullstack using javascript.
+However, he really loves to do Front-end using modern stack such as MERN and other React stack.
 He is a React Javascript guy and do not want to touch PHP, always write code using ES6 or so, and doing clean code, Eslint and Prettier are his best friend.

 ### My Freakin Streak 🔥🔥🔥